 The el-Jazzar Mosque was the project of its namesake; Ahmad Pasha el-Jazzar; the Acre-based governor of the Sidon and Damascus provinces.
 He was famous for his impressive public works.
 But above all the defeat of Napoleon Bonaparte at the Siege of Acre in 1799.
 El-Jazzar ordered the construction in 1781 and had it completed within the year.

 El-Jazzar Mosque was built over former Muslim and Christian prayer houses and other Crusader buildings.
-Building materials for the mosque, particularly its marble and granite components, were taken from the ancient ruins of Caesarea, Atlit, and medieval Acre.
+Building materials for the mosque, particularly the marble and granite components, were taken from the ancient ruins of Caesarea, Atlit, and medieval Acre.
 Adjacent to the mosque is a mausoleum and small graveyard containing the tombs of Jazzar Pasha and his adoptive son and successor, Sulayman Pasha, and their relatives.

 About The Architecture of El-Jazzar Mosque